cocotb/cocotb/docs/source/building.rst

 .. make:var:: TOPLEVEL_LIBRARY

-    The name of the library that contains the :envvar:`TOPLEVEL` module/entity.
+    The name of the library that contains the :envvar:`COCOTB_TOPLEVEL` module/entity.
     Defaults to the :make:var:`RTL_LIBRARY`.
     Only supported by the Siemens EDA Questa simulator.